Learning QuickBooks® Online | Focus on Bookkeeping

 • AutoEntry Sync - enables syncing QBO data in other software such as invoices; forward data to AutoEntry, set up some rules, review and then publish to QBO; leverages AI and OCR technology (originated in Ireland with UK, Australian and US locations)

 • WayPay - easy cost effective way to pay and manage business expenses digitally.
 It offers various funding methods including credit card payments for suppliers who do not accept credit cards.
-RBC acquired WayPay in July 2019.
+RBC acquired WayPay in July 2019 and has been rebranded as RBC PayEdge.
 (Canadian company)

 • TransferMate - fast way to send and receive international payments (international company with a branch in Toronto)